LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/create-manage-users.md

 ## Change password on next login

-Safeguarding the privacy of user passwords is an important part of maintaining the security of LiveEngage accounts.
+Safeguarding the privacy of user passwords is an important part of maintaining the security of LivePerson Conversational Cloud accounts.
 When editing a user, account administrators can set a prompt to appear for the user to change their password when they next log in.
 In this way, if the admin has set a default password for a new user, or has reset the password on a user’s account, they can ensure that the user will have to change the password to one of their own choosing when they next log in.

 ## Export users